 The archetypal sounds of the genre are gone, a fading snapshot of nostalgic music pining for a decade that began 40 years ago.
-There is, of course, an army of mediocre and worse artists still attempting to mimic the sounds of early Synthwave music, though the likelihood of another great album manifesting at this point is effectively non-existent.
+There are, of course, plenty of valiant efforts being made to keep the music alive, though the honest listener can acknowledge that the likelihood of another great album manifesting at this point is nearly non-existent.

-Synthwave — as it could be understood from roughly 2008 to 2015 — is a wasteland.
+Synthwave — as it could be understood from roughly 2008 to 2015 — has become a wasteland.

 The spirit of old school Synthwave.
 Miami Nights 1984, 2010

-If you don’t believe it, take a moment to revisit songs from the early era like Miami Nights 1984’s “Early Summer”, D/A/D’s “Backbone of the Night” and Mitch Murder’s “Midnight Mall” (or really, anything from the first four years of Mitch Murder releases).
-Or, let yourself get pulled into the immense magic and imagination of Le Casette’s entire Left to Our Own Devices album.
+If you don’t believe it, take a moment to revisit songs from the early era like Miami Nights 1984’s “Early Summer,” D/A/D’s “Backbone of the Night,” and Mitch Murder’s “Midnight Mall” (or really, anything from the first four years of Mitch Murder's catalog).
+Or, let yourself get pulled into the immense magic and imagination of Le Cassette’s entire Left to Our Own Devices album.

-Those releases had an inspired songwriting spark and intangible charm that is completely absent from the current genre, including music from the same creators.
+Those releases had an inspired songwriting spark and authentically nostalgic charm that have gone missing from new releases in the genre, including music from the same creators.

 That moment has faded from the universe and the magic is gone.

-There are simply too few artists making meaningful music in Synthwave’s original, lo-fi approach to make it worth sifting through the thousands — yes, thousands — of unskilled imitators working in the style today.
+There are simply too few artists making meaningful music in synthwave’s original, lo-fi approach to make it worth sifting through the thousands — yes, thousands — of imitators working in the style today.

 Long live Synthwave.

-The term “Synthwave”, which once applied to a very specific production sound and songwriting style, has grown remarkably wide and now encompasses an enormous range of music, most of which has little connection to the Outrun music produced at the turn of the last decade and doesn’t necessarily reflect any specific creations from the 1980s.
+The term “synthwave,” which once applied to a very specific production sound and songwriting style, has grown remarkably wide and now encompasses an enormous range of music, most of which has little connection to the music produced at the turn of the last decade and doesn’t reflect any specific creations from the 1980s.

-Genre purists may wish to hold onto a narrow conception of Synthwave and continue to use the term to refer to the specific sounds of the early genre — anyone who followed my past articles knows I fought as hard as anyone to keep the name sacred, see ‘What Is Synthwave?' and 'Why Synthwave Isn’t Synthpop (And Why It Matters)‘ — but we all know the inevitable has arrived.
+Genre purists may wish to hold onto a narrow conception of synthwave and continue to use the term to refer to the specific sounds of the early genre.
+(Anyone who followed my past articles knows I fought as hard as anyone to keep the name sacred, for example in 'What Is Synthwave?' and 'Why Synthwave Isn’t Synthpop) but we all know the inevitable has arrived.

-This pattern of evolution was ignited by a handful of creators, most visibly The Midnight, Gunship, and FM-84.
-The polished production and strongly modern music influences were, in the case of songs like The Midnight’s EDM-inspired track “Lonely City”, a drastic departure from early synthwave music.
+This pattern of evolution was ignited by a handful of creators around the middle of the '10s, most visibly The Midnight, Gunship, and FM-84.
+The polished production and strongly modern music influences were, in the case of songs like The Midnight’s EDM-inspired track “Lonely City,” a drastic departure from early synthwave music.

-The popularity of those three artists caused countless others to follow, bringing in increasingly talented and professional creators from outside genres.
-Even producers on the dark side of the Synthwave spectrum, which has traditionally been gritty and ultra lo-fi, have begun embracing rich, modern production techniques.
+The popularity of those three artists inspired countless others to follow, bringing in increasingly talented and professional creators from outside genres.
+Even producers on the dark side of the synthwave spectrum, which has traditionally been gritty and ultra lo-fi, have begun embracing rich, modern production techniques.

-We’re in a new era now, one in which Synthwave doesn't refer to any one particular thing the way many of us are used to.
+We’re in a new era now, one in which synthwave doesn't refer to a particular idea the way many of us are used to.
 It has grown in leaps and bounds over the past several years, most certainly in size, but also in diversity — and perhaps most surprisingly — in quality.

 Past meets present.
 PRIZM, 2019

-There’s a certain tragedy in it for purists, and I was lamenting the imminent demise of old school Synthwave last fall in my review of Star Noir’s irredeemable Society album.
-But the grieving period is over.
-For those willing to flip their personal perspective and understand the second generation of creators not as aberrations, but as pioneers infusing the music with much-needed inspiration and excitement, a new world of possibilities opens up.
+There’s a certain tragedy in it for purists, but for those willing to flip their personal perspective and understand the second generation of creators not as aberrations, but as pioneers infusing the music with much-needed inspiration and excitement, a new world of possibilities opens up.

-Meanwhile, artists who have traditionally fallen outside the synthwave genre have been leaning increasingly further into retro synth styles, to the point that the space between Synthwave and modern forms of Pop and EDM has been obliterated.
-If Synthwave is fundamentally a throwback to ’80s synth music, then the genre is wide open.
+Meanwhile, artists who have traditionally fallen outside the synthwave genre have been leaning increasingly further into retro synth styles, to the point that the space between synthwave and contemporary forms of pop and EDM has been obliterated.
+If synthwave is fundamentally a throwback to ’80s synth music, then the genre is wide open.

-Shura tracks like “Tongue Tied” and “Nothing’s Real” from 2016 are more of an authentic evolution of ’80s music than a thousand copycat Outrun albums combined, and they have much of the nostalgic magic that old school Synthwave has lost.
-(To say nothing of their infinitely higher production quality.)
+Shura tracks like “Tongue Tied” and “Nothing’s Real” from 2016 are more of an authentic evolution of ’80s music than a thousand copy-paste synthwave albums combined, and they have much of the nostalgic magic that old school synthwave has lost (to say nothing of their infinitely higher production quality.)

-If there are any doubts that modern Pop artists are listening to and pulling influences from Synthwave, one look at the cover for Allie X’s analog version of her Super Sunset and the music video for Dua Lipa’s “Let’s Get Physical” should clear things up.
+If there are any doubts that mainstream pop artists are listening to and pulling influences from synthwave, one look at the cover for Allie X’s analog version of her Super Sunset album or the music video for Dua Lipa’s “Let’s Get Physical” should clear things up.

-Within this context, suddenly VHS Collection’s “I Can’t Stand It” makes perfect sense as a modern Synthwave song, and a great one.
-Suddenly Jai Wolf’s “Still Sleeping” is fully identifiable as a Synthwave song, and a great one.
-Even Joan’s “Take Me On (Chilled)” has a retro synth vibe that gels with where Synthwave is heading despite not sounding anything like the traditional genre.
+Within this context, suddenly VHS Collection’s “I Can’t Stand It” makes perfect sense as a modern synthwave song, and a great one.
+Suddenly Jai Wolf’s “Still Sleeping” is fully identifiable as a synthwave song, and a deeply satisfying one.
+Even Joan’s “Take Me On (Chilled)” has a retro synth vibe that gels with where synthwave is heading, despite the fact it sounds nothing like the traditional genre.

-At the end of the day, those early Outrun albums aren’t going anywhere.
-They’re still there for all of us to enjoy, and in some ways, the magic in them is actually stronger now, as they’ve been out long enough to carry their own nostalgia.
-Listening to Mitch Murder’s Current Events, for example, puts me in a dreamy haze that takes me back to the people and places in my life when I first heard that recording almost a decade ago.
+At the end of the day, those early outrun albums aren’t going anywhere.
+They’re still here for all of us to enjoy, and in some ways, the magic in them is actually stronger now as they’ve been out long enough to carry their own nostalgia.
+Listening to Mitch Murder’s Current Events, for example, puts me in a dreamy haze that takes me back to the people and places in my life when I first heard that recording a decade ago.

-Yes, the original form of Outrun has become a badlands with little sustenance to offer its visitors, but Synthwave itself is arguably healthier than it’s ever been.
-It’s enjoying more polished and finely crafted creations under its banner than ever before, and it’s undeniably reaching more eyes and ears than at any point in its history.
+Yes, the original form of outrun has become a badlands with little sustenance to offer its visitors, but synthwave itself is arguably healthier than it’s ever been.
+It’s enjoying more polished and finely crafted creations under its banner than ever before, and it’s undeniably reaching more eyes and ears than at any prior point in its history.